Asteroid that wiped out dinosaurs triggered ‘megatsunami,’ with mile-high waves

 These rim waves could have reached an inconceivable height of one mile — and that’s before the tsunami really gets going, the paper estimates.

-“Then you see a wedge effect with the water being pushed symmetrically away [from the impact site],” Range said, noting that the Chicxulub asteroid struck in the Gulf of Mexico just north of what’s presently the Yucatán Peninsula.
+“Then you see a wedge effect with the water being pushed symmetrically away [from the impact site],” in the Gulf of Mexico, Range said,

 After the first 10 minutes post-impact, all of the airborne debris associated with the asteroid stopped falling into the Gulf and displacing water.